DanielTsiang/CS50ai/project1/knights/README.md

-# "Knights and Knaves" Puzzles
+# "Knights and Knaves" Logic Puzzles

 ### Description
 A program that solves logic puzzles.
 The puzzles are represented using propositional logic, enabling the AI to solve them using a model-checking algorithm.